Approaches to Learning

 Visit the Association of Partners in Christian Education website for resources and information about our annual event – a gathering of over 500 educators and filled with workshops and keynotes all talking about best practices in educational ministry.

-• The Christian Reformed Church in North America and Presbyterian Church USA both have created excellent faith practices toolkits:
+- The Christian Reformed Church in North America created an excellent faith practices toolkit.

 Read Megan Collins’ article “Applying Insights from Neuroscience in the Classroom” (Edutopia, June 2021):